You are here

 The Moot Court Board is selected in the Spring by the current Moot Court Board in conjunction with the director.

-- Administer and run all aspects of the first year moot court competitions and assist in all aspects of the administration of the Grand Moot Court
+- Administer and run all aspects of the Louis V. Fasulo First Year Moot Court Competition and assist in all aspects of the administration of the Grand Moot Court

 - Assist in internal and external trial competitions